HL7/smart-web-messaging/README.md

 To convert the IG into the pulishable HTML content, you will run the latest version of the publisher, which will automatically be downloaded by the build process below.
 However, to view the content locally, you must have `jekyll` installed locally.  <https://jekyllrb.com/docs/installation/>

 ## Testing Locally
 Please check out this repo and run the `build.sh` script (see below).
 This will run sushi locally on the repo files, then apply the latest publisher to the sushi output to confirm that the publisher will work with the IG.
-Once confirmed, you can check-in any changes made to [input/ImplementationGuide-hl7.fhir.uv.smart-web-messaging.json](https://github.com/HL7/smart-web-messaging/blob/master/input/ImplementationGuide-hl7.fhir.uv.smart-web-messaging.json).

 ```shell
 # Check out the repo.